TBadru/sync_forked_repos/README.md

 3. Uses `gh repo sync` to sync each fork with its upstream
 4. Performs all operations **on GitHub**, not locally

 ---

-## Customization Ideas

-Possible enhancements you can add:

-* Dry-run mode
-* Skip forks with conflicts
-* Sync a specific branch
-* Parallel execution
-* GitHub Action automation
-* GitHub Enterprise support

----

 ## License

 MIT License.
-Use it, modify it, break it, fix it.

----

-Happy syncing 🚀